 Contact Duerr Law for Assistance in Eminent Domain Matters

-Duerr Law has extensive experience handling complex eminent domain matters.
-We can negotiate with the condemning entity and assist you in finding appraisers that will evaluate the impacts of the loss of property.
+Real estate attorney, Chris Duerr has over 20 years experience handling complex eminent domain matters.
+He understands the governmental process and will provide sound counsel to obtain optimum recovery for your loss of property.
+Duerr Law can negotiate with the condemning entity and assist you in finding appraisers that will evaluate the impacts of the loss of property.
 If negotiations fail, Duerr Law is fully prepared to represent you before a Board of Viewers and, if necessary, through any appeals.
+Proudly serving eastern Pennsylvania.